laravel/vapor-docs/1.0/introduction.md

 ### Dashboard Authorization

 Vapor UI exposes a dashboard at the `/vapor-ui` URI.
-By default, you will only be able to access this dashboard in the `local` environment.
-However, within your `app/Providers/VaporUiServiceProvider.php` file, there is a `gate` method that controls access to the Vapor UI dashboard in **non-local** environments.
+By default, you won't be able to access this dashboard.
+However, within your `app/Providers/VaporUiServiceProvider.php` file, there is a `gate` method that controls access to the Vapor UI dashboard.
 You are free to modify this gate as needed to restrict access to your Vapor UI dashboard:

 ```php
 /**